jjmccollum/teiphy/paper.md

 # Availability

+As noted above, the software is published in [PyPI](https://pypi.org/project/teiphy/) and can be installed from there using `pip`.
-The software can be installed through the Python Package Index (PyPI), and the source code is available under the MIT license from the [GitHub repository](https://github.com/jjmccollum/teiphy).
+The source code is available under the MIT license from the [GitHub repository](https://github.com/jjmccollum/teiphy).
 The automated testing suite has 100% coverage, and functional tests where our example TEI XML file is converted and run through RAxML, IQ-TREE, MrBayes, and STEMMA are part of `teiphy`’s continuous integration (CI) pipeline.

 # Acknowledgements and Funding